nialloc9/jsListMakerModule/README.md

 2. Inlude src/js/toListNoModuleLoader.js to your project.

+3. Add css file to style module. (default styling can be found in src/css/style.css)

-3.Include html in body where you want list to appear.
+4. Include html in body where you want list to appear.

         <div id="addToListModule">
             <h1>List</h1>